 Two Rheingau wines below were both high quality -- and both live up to their VDP distinction.
 Just as a refresher (this is lifted from the Germany Primer...):

 ...for 150 years, the folks living [in Rheingau] have taken special pride in their knowledge.
 Germany has a nationwide classification system based on how ripe the grapes are, but Rheingau has its own standards for quality.
-Its Charta system, now taken over by the VDP, a quality assurance group that includes the top vineyards and producers in Germany, ranks the best vineyard sites for Riesling.
+Its Charta system ranks the best vineyard sites for Riesling.
 35% of all Rhingau's vineyards are considered top quality (erstes gewächs, which I mentioned above).